xyzbullet/CXeno/README.md

 getgenv().game = workspace.Parent
 ```
 This will remove **HttpGet** from game!

-I have only used this project to learn C++ and a bit of C#.

-Do not expect the best code and memory management.
-You will see really bad code and design on the XenoUI C# WPF project since it was only made as a **prototype**.

-This executor has many vulnerabilities because only I have used **Xeno** and did not make a public release.

 ### Preview
 <p>This is the UI of the first release:</p>